qBioTurin/SIR/ReadME.md

-Then, we have to properly define a C++ function implementing the specific behavior of the transition and save it, for instance in a file named *transition.cpp*, which has to be structured as follow:
+Then, we have to properly define a C++ function implementing the specific behavior of the transition and save it, for instance in a file named *transition.cpp*, which has to be structured as follows:

     double InfectionFunction(double *Value,